c5k1m/cse15l-lab-reports/lab-report-4-week-8.md

 ![markdown-parse repo picture](https://user-images.githubusercontent.com/81746604/157932392-2026d2aa-6434-4541-b1ab-96b971293a7f.png)

+As we can see, the test clearly failed because the correct output was supposed to be `[https://ucsd-cse15l-w22.github.io/]`, but the actual output was a result that spenned multiple lines, included `https://www.twitter.com`, which isn't included in the expected output, and included some text that was not supposed to be treated as links, such as the text `And there's still some more text after that.`

 The screenshot below provides the output of running Snippet 3 on the repo being reviewed...

 ![markdown-parse repo picture](https://user-images.githubusercontent.com/81746604/157933110-76460f34-12d2-4277-80fd-154ba801472c.png)

+As we can see, the test clearly failed because the correct output was supposed to be `[https://ucsd-cse15l-w22.github.io/]`, but the actual output was an empty set of brackets, signifying that the method did not treat any of the input as valid links.